OpenAI's AgentKit: Late to the Agent Party or Strategic Masterstroke?

 The Setup

 October 6, 2025.
-Sam Altman walks onto the stage and announces OpenAI's "something new" — AgentKit and Agent Builder.
+Sam Altman announces OpenAI's "something new" — AgentKit and Agent Builder.
+Half my timeline rolled its eyes.
+Agents?
+Seriously?
+We've been gluing those together with LangChain for two years.

 What AgentKit actually ships

+Strip the keynote gloss off and AgentKit is a bet that the agent ecosystem's real pain isn't capability — it's assembly.
 That bet is correct, and I can tell you why from the receipts.
-When I built Gluon, almost none of the hard work was the agent reasoning.
-The model could already reason.
-The work was everything around it: wiring tools, threading state between steps, building the evaluation harness so I could tell whether a change made things better or just different, standing up the deployment path.
+When I built Gluon, almost none of the hard work was the agent reasoning; the model could already reason.
+The work was everything around it: wiring tools, threading state between steps, building the eval harness to tell whether a change made things better or just different, standing up the deployment path.
 A working agent today means LangChain for the logic, something like Zapier or n8n for integrations, a homegrown eval rig, and a deployment pipeline you maintain yourself.
-It functions.
-It's also four things that can rot independently, and I've spent more weekends than I'd like keeping that stack from drifting apart.
+Four things that rot independently, and I've spent more weekends than I'd like keeping that stack from drifting apart.

 The fragmented kingdom

+Look at what the last two years actually felt like for anyone shipping agents.
 LangChain dominates with roughly 450,000 developers worldwide and 43% of agentic-workflow implementations in production.
-CrewAI has 19% adoption among advanced builders, strong in Europe and Asia.
-AutoGen leads on multi-agent orchestration for research work.
-Three serious frameworks, three different mental models, zero agreement on what an "agent" even is.
+CrewAI has 19% adoption among advanced builders.
+AutoGen leads multi-agent orchestration for research.
+Three serious frameworks, three mental models, zero agreement on what an "agent" even is.

 The "OpenAI-compatible" move, again